amgaina/Data-Analysis/README.md

-# Data Analysis and Machine Learning Repository
+# Data Analysis Repository

-This repository contains topics about data analysis and machine learning.
-It will continue to grow as ideas and concepts in machine learning are endless.
+This repository contains topics about data analysis in the field of machine learning.
+It will continue to grow as ideas and concepts in data analysis and machine learning are endless.

 ## Structure